Anthracnose disease is a plant disease that affects a number of shade trees and shrubs, even ornamental plants during the growing season.

 - Make sure you don’t compost infected leaves or other infected parts of the plants.

-- Destroy infected parts and use a good quality fungicide to restore the plants to health.
+- Destroy infected parts and use a good quality copper fungicide to restore the plants to health.